troglobit/inadyn/README.md

 The generic plugin can also be used with providers that require the client's new IP in the update request.
 Here is an example of how this can be done if we *pretend* that <http://dyn.com> is not supported by inadyn.
-Notice how `YOURHOST` must be listed twice for dyndns.org, the `ddns-path` often differs between providers and is something you must figure out yourself.
-For example using the `inadyn --debug` mode.
+The `ddns-path` differs between providers and is something you must figure out.
+The support pages sometimes list this under an API section, or similar.

     # This emulates default@dyndns.org
     custom randomhandle {